vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 ## Reactivity Transform <sup class="vt-badge experimental" /> \*\*

 Having to use `.value` with refs is a drawback imposed by the language constraints of JavaScript.
 However, with compile-time transforms we can improve the ergonomics by automatically appending `.value` in appropriate locations.
-Vue provides a compile-time transform that allows us to write the ealier "counter" example like this:
+Vue provides a compile-time transform that allows us to write the earlier "counter" example like this:

 ```vue
 <script setup>